-The parties met in Russia in 2012 when Elena was 32 and Boris was 55.
-Elena came to the States on a K-1 (90 day) visa in December 2014.
+The parties met in Russia in 2012 when Elena was 32, and Boris was 55.
+Elena came to the States on a K-1 (90-day) visa in December 2014.
 Elena and Boris were then married in March 2015.
 The appellate court recited the facts as:

 Shortly after the marriage, on June 8, 2015, respondent executed a Department of Homeland Security United States Citizenship and Immigration Services Form I-864 (Affidavit of Support) under section 213A of the Immigration and Nationality Act… As petitioner’s sponsor, respondent promised to support petitioner, the beneficiary, at an income level of at least 125% of the federal poverty level1 and to reimburse any government agencies for certain means-tested benefits paid to petitioner. §1183a(a)(1)(A)-(C).